vignes-12/senior-design-project-28-wafer-defect-detection/README.md

 Below is an image of a clean wafer, which shows the image distortion coming from the camera lens and color gradient, as well as three cases of sample wafer defects.
 Each of the defective images will show the original image, the image after preprocessing (with and without a coordinate grid), and the statistics generated of that image.
+You can also view the relevant CSV output file for the images presented in this README by going to the dataset/output-data/XX/*.csv file, where XX refers to the magnification.

 ## Clean wafer image
 ![10X_CLEAN](software/data-processing/dataset/clean/10X/10X_CLEAN.jpg)